aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/troubleshooting.md

 ### I have multiple Smithy-based APIs, can they share common structures?

 Yes.
-You can create a `TypeSafeApiModelProject` on its own to create a standalone Smithy model library, which can contain the shared structures.
+You can create a `SmithyModelProject` on its own to create a standalone Smithy model library, which can contain the shared structures.

 You can consume the library using the `addSmithyDeps` method, which adds a local file dependency to the built Smithy jar.